rails/rails/guides/source/action_controller_advanced_topics.md

 ### HTTP Token Authentication

-HTTP token authentication is a scheme to enable the usage of Bearer tokens in the HTTP `Authorization` header.
-There are many token formats available and describing them is outside the scope of this document.
+Token authentication (aka "Bearer" authentication) is an authentication method where a client receives a unique token after successfully logging in, which it then includes in the `Authorization` header of future requests.
+Instead of sending credentials with each request, the client sends this [token]((https://api.rubyonrails.org/classes/ActionController/HttpAuthentication/Token.html)) (a string that represents the user's session) as a "bearer" of the authentication.

-As an example, suppose you want to use an authentication token that has been issued in advance to perform authentication and access.
-Implementing token authentication with Rails only requires using one method, [`authenticate_or_request_with_http_token`][].
+This approach improves security by separating credentials from the ongoing session.
+You use an authentication token that has been issued in advance to perform authentication.

+Implementing token authentication with Rails can be done using the [`authenticate_or_request_with_http_token`][] method.

 ```ruby
 class PostsController < ApplicationController